Team-Jackdaw/chat-with-NPC/README.md

 1. Each `NPC` has his own `Instructions`, and he can belong to a `Group`.
 2. Each `NPC` can will manager their context of the conversation automatically by OpenAI.
-3. Each `Group` has some `PermanentPrompt` to describe them, and can also record some `TempEvent`, which will end after a period of time.
+3. Each `Group` also has its own `Instructions` to describe them, and can also record some `Event` that can be easy to change.
 4. Each `Group` can record a `ParentGroup` until the group's parent group is `Global`, `Global` cannot have a parent group.
-5. Each `NPC`'s conversation will combine his own `Instructions`, the context of this conversation (or all the conversation if needMemory is true), the `PermanentPrompt` of his `Group` and all its `ParentGroup`, and the content of `TempEvent`.
+5. Each `NPC`'s conversation will combine his own `Instructions`, the context of this conversation (or all the conversation if needMemory is true), the `Intructions` of his `Group` and all its `ParentGroup`, and the content of `Event`.
 6. You can define the `Functions` that could be call by the NPC in the conversation.

 ## 4. Requirements